zineanteoh/i24-transform-module/README.md

 The Transform module:

-1. Subscribes to a post-processed collection via mongoDB's change stream
+1. Subscribes to a post-processed collection via mongoDB's change stream (change_stream_reader.py)
-2. Transforms trajectories into a timestamp-based document
+2. Transforms trajectories into a timestamp-based document (transformation.py)
-3. Writes and updates the documents into a transformed mongoDB collection
+3. Writes and updates the documents into a transformed mongoDB collection (batch_update.py)
+4. Parallelizes step 1-3 with multiprocessing (main.py)

 ## How to run